 Fitbit wearers can compete to see who can complete the most steps in a single day, over the weekend, or throughout an entire work week.
-Invitees have up to twenty-four hours to accept a challenge, and if they jump in after a competition starts, Fitbit will still count their data for the full length of time.
 Read More

 According to a new exclusive from Forbes, Google is working on preparing a service called Google Fit.
 Forbes says the service will aggregate and manage health and fitness data collected from sources like wearables and fitness trackers, and it will offer new APIs to developers for integration with the service.